guidance-guarantee-programme/pension_guidance/content/adjustable_income.md

 <div class="circle circle--m circle--adjustable-income"></div>

-# Getting an adjustable income
+# Get an adjustable income

+## Overview

 You can get an income from your pension pot that’s adjustable.
 This means you get a regular income but can change it  or take cash sums if you need to.

-You get 25% of your pot as a single, tax-free cash sum.
-The remainder is then invested to give you a regular income in your retirement, which is taxable.
+- You get 25% of your pot as a single, tax-free cash sum.
+- The other 75% is invested to give you a regular, taxable income.
+- You can adjust the income you take and when you take it.

+This option is also known as ‘flexi-access drawdown’.

 You’ll probably need to be involved in choosing and managing your investments.
+The value of your pot can go up or down.

 {: .info-notice--adjustable-income}
 $E
 **Example**
 You have a pension pot of £40,000.
 You take 25% tax free which is £10,000.
-You invest the remaining £30,000 in a fund to give you an adjustable income.
-Your fund grows by 3% every year.
-You take an income of £2,000 from it.
-Your fund will last you 20 years.
+You invest the other £30,000 to give you an adjustable income.
+Your money grows by 3% every year.
+You take a taxable income of £2,000 from it.
+Your money will last you 20 years.
 $E

 Not all pension providers offer this option.
 If your provider doesn’t offer it, you can transfer your pot to another provider but you might have to pay a fee.

 ## How adjustable income works

-The provider you go with will offer you different investment funds with different risks.
-You pick the funds that are right for you and get a retirement income from your investments.
-You should think about how much you take out every year and how long you want your money to last.
+Your provider will offer you different investments with different risks.
+You pick the investments that are right for you and get a retirement income from them.
+You should think about how much you take out every year and [how long your money needs to last](/making-money-last).

-Alternatively, a financial adviser can create a plan with you for how to invest your money.
-They can advise you on how much you can take out to make the fund last as long as possible.
-An adviser will charge you for this.
+A financial adviser can help you to create an investment plan for your money.
+They can advise you on how much you can take out to make the money last as long as possible.
+They’ll charge you a fee for this.

-Your provider is likely to charge you for running your funds and whenever you get a payment.
+Your provider is likely to charge you fees for running your investments and whenever you get a payment.

-This option is also known as ‘flexi-access drawdown’.
+If your provider goes bust you’ll be covered by the [Financial Services Compensation Scheme](/protection).

-## Tax with adjustable income
+## Tax

-The income you get from the fund is taxable.
+The income you get from the investment is taxable.
 Your provider will pay you the income with any [tax due](/tax) already taken off.

+You pay tax when you take money from your pot.
+This is because when you’re paying into your pension you get tax relief on your contributions.

 {: .info-notice--adjustable-income}
 $E
 **Example**
 You have a pot of £80,000 and take a tax-free lump sum of £20,000.
-This leaves you with £60,000 to invest into flexi-access drawdown.
-You get an income of £3,000 a year from your fund.
-If you pay 20% tax on this your provider pays you £2,400.
+This leaves you with £60,000 to invest.
+You get an income of £3,000 a year from your investment.
+If you pay 20% tax you’ll get £2,400.
 $E

-If you take the 25% tax-free lump sum, under current pension rules you must buy your flexi-access product within 6 months or use one of the [other options](/pension-pot-options).
+If you take the 25% tax-free lump sum, you must move the rest into flexi-access drawdown within 6 months or use one of the [other options](/pension-pot-options).

-Alternatively, you can move your pot gradually into flexi-access drawdown – you don’t have to move it all at once.
-Each time you move an amount you can take 25% tax free.
+You can move your pot gradually – you don’t have to move it all at once.
+Each time you move a sum, 25% is tax free.

-If the pension provider your fund is with goes bust you’ll be covered by the [Financial Services Compensation Scheme](http://www.fscs.org.uk/what-we-cover).
+If you choose this option, you can leave your money to someone when you die but they may have to pay tax on it.

 ## Continue to pay in
-You could still pay into other pots up to a limit of £40,000 a year.
-This includes tax relief of 20%.

-Once you start taking an income from your flexi-access fund this allowance goes down to £10,000 a year.
-It still includes your tax relief.
+If you have more than one pension pot, you can take an adjustable income from one and continue to pay into others.
+The maximum you can pay in is £10,000 a year.
+This includes your tax relief of 20%.
 For example, to get a contribution of £10,000 you would only have to pay in £8,000.

-You can also pay into your flexi-access fund but you won’t get tax relief on these payments.
+You may still be able to pay into the pot you take your adjustable income from but you won’t get tax relief on these payments.

-## Getting financial advice for adjustable income
+## Financial advice

 If you’re interested in this option you might want to [get financial advice](/shop-around) first.
-You should be aware that as with every investment there’s the risk that the value of your fund can go up or down.

-You can [leave your pot to someone](/when-you-die) when you die but they may have to pay tax on it.
+A financial adviser can help you to compare adjustable income products and work out which is best for you.

 {::options parse_block_html="true" /}
 <div class="next-steps next-steps--adjustable-income">

-## Your next steps
+## Next steps

-If you’re interested in getting an adjustable income you can:

-- check with your current provider if they offer this option and what they charge in fees
+- Ask your current provider if they offer flexi-access drawdown and what they charge in fees – if they don’t offer it, you can transfer your pot but you might be charged a fee.
-- check if your pot has any special features that could mean you get a better deal, eg a guaranteed annuity rate
+- Check if your pot has any special features that could mean you get a better deal, eg a guaranteed annuity rate.
-- [get financial advice](/shop-around) if you’re interested in getting an adjustable income
+- Get financial advice if you’re interested in getting an adjustable income.
-- [shop around](/shop-around) – check with providers what products they offer to suit your circumstances
+- [Shop around](/shop-around) – ask providers what products they offer to suit your circumstances.
-- get some estimates from other providers on how much your pot could grow and what the charges are – usually you just have to fill in a short form on their website.
+- Get some estimates from other providers on how much your pot could grow and what the fees are – usually you just have to fill in a short form on their website.
-- make sure you know [how much tax](/tax) you’ll pay on any money you’re planning to take out
+- Make sure you know [how much tax](/tax) you’ll pay on any money you’re planning to take out.

+**Book a [free Pension Wise appointment](/appointments) to find out more about what you can do with your pot.**

 </div>